Preeti-2108/chat/README.md

    - If using AWS API Gateway, configure a new API or update an existing one to route unmatched requests to this Lambda function.

 4. **Test the Function**:
-   - Use the AWS Lambda console to test the function with sample events.
+   - Use the AWS Lambda console to test the function with events.
    - Verify that the function returns a response with a status code of 200 and the message "Default route".

 ### Function Parameters